augmentedstartups/Roomey_AI_Voice_Agent/README.md

    - Update the environment variables
    - The `PERSONALIZED_PROMPT` allows you to customize the AI's understanding of who you are

+6. **MCP Integration**

+  - Roomey now supports dynamic MCP integration using a config file, not environment variables.
+  - Configure one or more MCP servers in `integrations/mcp/mcp_servers.json` (see below).
+  - The assistant can call any tool on any configured MCP server.
+  - Example tool call:
+    ```
+    {
+      "server_name": "calculator",
+      "tool_name": "add",
+      "parameters": {"a": 2, "b": 3}
+    }
+    ```

 ### Running Roomey

 1. **Activate the environment** (if not already activated)